-We have and expect to continue to incur significant expenditures in 2022 and 2023 related to our 5G Network Deployment, including, but not limited to, capital expenditures associated with our 5G Network Deployment, and the potential purchase of additional wireless spectrum licenses.
+We have and expect to continue to incur significant expenditures in 2023 related to our 5G Network Deployment, including, but not limited to, capital expenditures associated with our 5G Network Deployment, and the potential purchase of additional wireless spectrum licenses.
 The amount of capital required will also depend on, among other things, debt maturities (as detailed in the table above) and the levels of investment necessary to support potential strategic initiatives that may arise from time to time.
-These factors, including, but not limited to, a reduction in our available future cash flows as a result of our 5G Network Deployment and debt maturities, will require us to raise additional capital in the future, in particular to fund our senior notes due in 2023 with an aggregate principal balance of \$1.5 billion, which mature on March 15, 2023.
+We do not currently have cash, marketable investment securities balances and/or projected future cash flows to fully fund our convertible notes due in 2024 with an aggregate principal balance of \$1.0 billion, which mature on March 15, 2024.
+After we have achieved our 5G Network Deployment milestone of 70% of the U.S. population by June 2023, our capital expenditures will decline as we prepare for our next significant build-out requirement in 2025.